-Join Gerry O'Brien for an in-depth discussion in this video Using namespaces, part of Up and Running with C#.
+Join Gerry O'Brien for an in-depth discussion in this video Using namespaces, part of Learning C#.

 Microsoft Visual Studio uses the concept of…namespaces as a logical container for our classes.…If you've been following along in the course…so far, you've noticed the name, namespace that…has actually been highlighted in blue throughout all…of the code modules that we've been working with.…Again, it's a logical container for the classes that exist within our application.…We use namespaces to organize classes so we can…create a hierarchical structure of where to find these classes.…We use namespaces to control the scope of the classes in large projects.…In other words, where we will gain access to a specific class.…